jolie/website/docs/documentation/databases/databases.md

     </tr>
 </table>

-We as Jolie team provide only support for the listed DB systems, which were tested and are known to work.
-If your DB system has not been covered, please contact us (jolie-devel@lists.sourceforge.net) and we provide you the necessary help to get it added.
+The Database service officially supports only the listed DB systems, which were tested and are known to work.
+If your DB system has not been covered, please contact us (jolie-devel@lists.sourceforge.net) and we will help you to get it added.

+### Using multiple databases

+By default, the Database service included by `database.iol` works for connecting to a single database.
+If you need to use multiple databases from the same Jolie service, you can run additional instance by creating another output port and embedding the Database Java service again, as in the following:

+<div class="code" src="multiple_databases.ol"></div>